14.7. The map class¶

 count, find, equal_range, upper_bound and lower_bound

-For large data sets, the lookup functions in a map
+For large data sets, the lookup functions in a map are faster than their

-counterparts in a sequential container such as vector
+counterparts in a sequential container such as vector.

 Note

-decides where elements go, not you.
+The map decides where elements go, not you.

 All access requires either knowing the key or having an iterator.